PaperSubmission2026-AnonymousAuthorCV/Lightweight-SISR-Review-Materials-Anonymous-Submission/README.md

 - anonymized training and testing logs, and
 - the profiling script used for efficiency evaluation.

-**The complete executable codebase and pre-trained weights will be made publicly available upon acceptance of the manuscript.**
+**The complete executable codebase, pre-trained weights, and the full sets of reconstructed high-resolution images will be made publicly available upon acceptance of the manuscript.**

 ---